lammps/lammps/doc/src/compute_rdf.rst

 listed, then a separate histogram is generated for each *itype*,\ *jtype* pair.

-The *itypeN* and *jtypeN* settings can be specified in one of two ways.
-An explicit numeric value can be used, as in the fourth example above.
+The *itypeN* and *jtypeN* settings can be specified in one of three ways.
+One or both of the types in the I,J pair can be a :doc:`type label <Howto_type_labels>`.
+Or an explicit numeric value can be used, as in the fourth example above.
 Or a wild-card asterisk can be used to specify a range of atom types.
 This takes the form "\*" or "\*n" or "m\*" or "m\*n".
 If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
 A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from m to :math:`N` (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 If both *itypeN* and *jtypeN* are single values, as in the fourth example above, this means that a :math:`g(r)` is computed where atoms of type *itypeN*